-Homicide is considered by state law to be "excusable" under the following conditions:
+Homicide is considered by Oklahoma law to be "excusable" under the conditions listed below.

 - The death occurs by accident or misfortune when there is no unlawful act, intent, or means, and when the person responsible for the death was not negligent, practicing "usual and ordinary caution."